corsairmarks/combined_silfae_revisited/mod/README.md

     * No longer ignore portrait duplication for the pre-scripted empire
     * Biological Holofrixit alternate species class is not randomized
     * Don't restrict the ability to work the Angler job to Anglers empires (allows other empires to employ Anglers should they somehow get access to the job)
+* 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
+    * Integrate underlying game changes
+    * Jobs are no longer full-file overwrites!
+    * Only the relevant jobs are overridden (which adjust weights based on Holofrixit castes)
+    * Significant simplification of `pop_categories`
+    * Holofrixit traits use the new properties that replaced `modification`
+    * Remove the Hologenotype, Advanced Holofrixigram, and Hyperfrixigram traits - the base traits now dynamically scale their bonuses based on whether you satisfy the prerequisites; as a bonus, they also can detect Machine Empire-related technologies as alternate to the regular techs
+    * Add Holowarrior and Hologenotype defensive armies
+    * Adjust the Holowarrior trait to grant bonus defensive armies when it upgrades (it is not possible to apply army stat bonuses via a triggered modifier from a trait)
+    * Holowarriors no longer want to be Necromancers (the job produces research) but instead attracts Hologanglions

 ## Source Code